 vgo('process');

-If this is too technical for you, note that you do not need to use this option—you can still identify contacts with form submits and link clicks.
-However, if you are technical enough, this is an additional option available to you.
+If you find this information too technical, you don't have to use this option.
+You can still track contacts through form submissions and link clicks.
+However, if you have the technical skills, this additional option is available for you to use.

-Once the code is on your site and you've whitelisted your domains, eduConverse will begin collecting data and adding it onto your contact records as contacts are identified.
+Once the code is on your site, and you've whitelisted your domains, The CRM will begin collecting data and adding it to your contact records as contacts are identified.

 How to set up Site Tracking

 Site Tracking is quick and easy to set up.
-We recommend that everyone set up Site Tracking because it's a core feature that enables more powerful marketing and sales processes.
+We recommend that everyone set up Site Tracking because it's a core feature that enables more powerful enrollment marketing and recruitment processes.

 Learn how to set up site tracking.